When you need resource consent

 Do I have to tell my neighbour or anyone else about my proposal?

-It is courteous to talk to your neighbours when you have a proposal in mind or before starting construction work.
-However, you’re not legally required to unless your project calls for resource consent and we think that anyone else is likely to be affected.
+It is courteous to talk to your neighbours when you have a proposal in mind or before starting construction.
+However, you’re not legally required to unless Council considers your neighbours to be affected by your proposal.

 Can I stop my neighbour's proposal going ahead?

 If the project is permitted by District Plan rules, you have no legal ability to become involved.
 However, you can contact us for more information about a proposal.
 If you are concerned about your neighbour's proposal, we recommend you talk to them about your concerns.

 How long does my resource consent last?

 When can I start my activity or work?

-You may start as soon as you receive a decision, subject to meeting any conditions set as part of your consent and being issued with a performance certificate.
+You may start as soon as you receive a decision.
+You must meet all conditions set as part of your resource consent, and obtain a building consent if required.